 Level Your Rig

-- Level your rig side to side FIRST
+- To start, always level your rig side to side FIRST

-- Level rig front to back using your rig’s built-in leveling legs and tongue jack.
+- Then, level the rig from front to back using your rig’s built-in leveling legs and tongue jack.
 Use your unit’s owner’s manual for the best way to level your rig.

 Here is a video from All About RV’s, How To Level Your RV Fast And Accurate!